THE 5 PLEBIAN TRIBES OF WALES

 1. Y Blaidd Rhudd of Gest in

 Powys king Maredudd ap Bleddyn.
-[5] One source [6] says this Haer was a daughter of Cillyn ap y Blaidd Rhudd, but
+[5] One source [6] says this Haer was a daughter of Cyllin ap y Blaidd Rhudd, but

-Peter Bartrum would amend that by deleting the "ap" and making her father "Cillyn who was called the red wolf".
+Peter Bartrum would amend that by deleting the "ap" and making her father "Cyllin who was called the red wolf".
 This

 assumption is questioned in Peniarth Ms 128, 62 where this c.
 1565 manuscript of Edward ap Roger gives the pedigree of